Maryland public universities will mandate coronavirus vaccines. Other campuses aren’t so sure.

 Morgan State University, a public historically Black institution outside of the Maryland system, will require returning students and employees to be vaccinated by Aug.
 1, officials announced Friday.

 The coronavirus has taken a particularly hard toll on Black Americans, a combination of health disparities and unequal access to medical care.
-David Wilson president of Morgan State, said the virus has affected many of his students personally.
+David Wilson, president of Morgan State, said the virus has affected many of his students personally.

 “A part of our calculus was that we did not want to be a superspreader in the communities that are most impacted by the virus,” Wilson said, adding that students and professors told him they would not feel comfortable returning if large swaths of the campus were unvaccinated.